 Part of the middle school process also includes finding college-preparatory high schools for our Eighth Graders and that support is provided by the KIPP Through College Program.
 KUVA students go on to attend public magnet programs, private schools, parochial schools and boarding schools across the country.
 Many students attending tuition-driven programs also receive scholarships.

 During its 12 years in operation, KUVA has been ranked as the highest performing public middle school in Baltimore City.
 At KUVA we strive for Excellence in every area of the lives of our students.
 Our motto is Excellence without Exception.

 - When giving tours at KIPP, my favorite stop is the Wall of Pride.
-I love to share with visitors how our students work really hard to earn themselves entry to some of the best college-prep high schools in Maryland and the Country for that matter! — Hilarie Szczygiel, Director of Recruitment Communications
+I love to share with visitors how our students work really hard to earn themselves entry to some of the best college-prep high schools in Maryland and the Country for that matter! — Hilarie Yoffe, Director of Communications

 - Working at KIPP has been liberating for me as an educator.
 I am given the freedom to really teach the curriculum but also life lessons and good habits, the way that I know is best for my students.
 I can see the impact I am making on each and every child I come in contact with, even once they leave KIPP. — Megan Hall, KIPP Through College Director

 - I love working at KIPP because I feel like I belong here!
 The students and staff are constantly working together to achieve success.
 We leave no room for excuses and take an active role in our future. — Nancy Poole, Alumni Solutions Coordinator